YuanpengL/YuanpengL.github.io/_pages/about.md

 # About {#about}

-I am a soon-to-graduate Ph.D. candidate at the [Centre for Innovative Structures and Materials (CISM)](https://www.cism.org.au/), Royal Melbourne Institute of Technology (RMIT), under the supervision of Prof. Yi Min 'Mike' Xie.
+I received my PhD from the Royal Melbourne Institute of Technology (RMIT), where I conducted research at the [Centre for Innovative Structures and Materials (CISM)](https://www.cism.org.au/) under the supervision of Prof. Yi Min 'Mike' Xie, Dr. Ting-Uei (Jeff) Lee, and Prof. Nico Pietroni.

 My work lies at the intersection of **architectural geometry**, **computational design**, **structural optimization**, and **digital fabrication**, aiming to leverage **geometric insights** and **computational power** to advance architectural and engineering applications.